What are the latest safety systems I should look for in a new car?

 There are a ton of safety features out there on the road today.
 Everything from the standbys to the most cutting-edge drive-by-wire, computer-assisted system, or the latest materials and communications for accident response.
 So, what are the safety systems you should be looking for in a new vehicle?

 Even the most affordable cars today offer more safety features than luxury cars of the 80s and even more recent.
 Automatic emergency braking, rear-seat reminder systems, and backup cameras are standard on pretty much everything except the most stripped-down vehicles on the road.
-Airbags, safety belts, and all the other usual suspects are there as well – sometimes there’s little to improve on these basics.
+Airbags, safety belts, and other usual suspects are there as well – sometimes there’s little to improve on these basics.
 Safety belts, aside from the latching technology in some cases, are still nearly identical to safety belts of 50 years ago.

 Advanced Safety Systems